 The General Refresher Course is designed in a way to refresh the professional skills of the in-service officers and also to help them keep abreast of the sector at all levels, including regional, national and international issue e.g. Protected Area management, bio-diversity conservation, global warming etc. in forestry and related disciplines.
 This one week course is generally recommended for promoted officers of SFS / FRO cadres.

 Legal Issues in Forestry and Wildlife

-The ever-increasing population is bringing pressure on space and resources of mega cities.
+The ever-increasing population is bringing pressure on space and resources of mega-cities.
 The smaller towns have also started feeling the pinch.
-The forests, its resources and wildlife are no exception to this phenomenon.
-Often, violation of various provisions of Acts, Rules and Regulations governing forests, protected areas, wildlife, etc., are seen and they are showing an increasing trend.
-Apart from prevention and early detection of various forest and wildlife offences it is also imperative to achieve the maximum penalty on the offenders.
-Ultimately, effective prosecution of offences in present and as in the past, is the biggest deterrent for future offenders.
+The forest, its resources and wildlife are no exception to this phenomenon.
+Often, violation of various provisions of Acts, Rules and Regulations governing forest, protected areas, wildlife, etc. are seen and they are showing an increasing trend.
+Apart from prevention and early detection of various forest and wildlife offences, it is also imperative to achieve the maximum penalty on the offenders.
+Ultimately, effective prosecution of offenses in present and as in the past, is the biggest deterrent for future offenders.
 This scenario is throwing open a challenge before the personnel manning the forests and wildlife to upgrade and update their legal knowledge and acumen.
 These aspects including knowledge, skills and right interpretation of extant Acts, Rules and Procedures have been kept in view while preparing this course.

 Training of Trainers